In late summer and early fall, we sometimes see an infection called Cuterebrosis in cats. It starts with a botfly, which is a genus of Cuterebra.

 Botflies lay eggs on blades of grass or in nests.
 Once the eggs hatch, they release tiny worms or maggots that crawl onto the skin of animals passing by.
 Often they attach to rodents and rabbits that live in the wild.
 However, a passing cat or kitten can become infected, too.

-Our most recent case was a kitten, as seen in the accompanying photo.
+One of our cases was a kitten, as seen in the accompanying photo.
 In this case, the Cuterebra worm most likely crawled around on the kitten until it found an orifice to enter, which happened to be a small wound on the kitten’s neck area.

 Once an orifice is found, a lump is formed on the skin where the worm lives called a warble.
 The worm comes up for air every few seconds which we can clearly see.
 When removing it, we must be careful to not crush it.
 We want to remove the worm intact so it does not release a toxin.